jimmac/racefpv.eu/source/video101.html.markdown

 ### GoPro Session ###

 GoPro Session was introduced with a ridiculous pricetag.
 When it launched I thought to myself — brilliant camera if it cost half as much.
 Well now it does.
 GoPro luckily didn't scratch the product and did the dangerous thing of loweing the price.
-At $199 you get a brillint tiny waterproof camera, that is still heavier than may come across from photos.
+At $199 you get a brilliant tiny waterproof camera, that is still heavier than may come across from photos.
 At 73g it's almost a Hero3+ in terms of weight.
 You get a lot smaller profile though and it does still pack a 1080P superview (4:3 image smartly stretched to 16:9) at up to 48frames a second.
 While the bitrate is the same as the Hero3+, the image isn't as sharp and the magical light metering is not as good either.
-But compared to the Sony AZ1 or the chinese low budget cameras, it's still a much better picture.
+But compared to the Sony AZ1 or the Chinese low budget cameras, it's still a much better picture.

 <p class="image full">
 <img alt="" src="/images/video101/gopro-session.jpg">